jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 ### Before proceeding
-To start with, try the firmware update normally, as recommended by the [System76 docs](TODO).
+To start with, try the firmware update normally, as recommended by the [System76 docs](http://support.system76.com/articles/laptop-firmware/).
 The approach I took is pretty hacky, but it was the only thing which worked for my setup.
 Ideally, you can take a more trodden route.

 ### Silent errors when running
 The [system76-driver AUR